Home of English Grammar

 3. The snake crawled into its hole.

-4. This is the house I live in.
+4. This is the house I live in

-5. The cat sprang upon the table.
+5. The cat sprang onto the table.

 6. We walked up to the end of the street.

-7. I slept till 9 o’clock.
+7. I slept until 9 o’clock.

 8. I haven’t eaten anything since yesterday.